261,000 Citizens Registered Through E-Auction System To Secure Attractive Vehicle Numbers Online - UrduPoint

 It was informed during the meeting that applications of more than 1 lakh 74 thousand people have been approved while about 1 lakh 20 thousand vehicle numbers have also been sold under the system till date.

-On this occasion, PITB Chairman Faisal Yousaf said that the system has also been linked to e-Pay Punjab for the payment of fees while the department has so far collected more than Rs.
-550 Million in revenue.
+On this occasion, PITB Chairman Faisal Yousuf said that the system has also been linked to e-Pay Punjab for the payment of fees while the department has so far collected more than Rs.
+550 million in revenue.

-The chair further stated that the e-Auction App and Web Portal has enabled people to secure attractive car numbers online from the comfort of their own homes.
+The chair further stated that the e-Auction App and Web Portal enabled people to secure attractive car numbers online from their own homes.